rOpenHealth/rEHR/README.md

 R tools for processing and extracting clinical information from Electronic Medical Records
 -----------------------------------------------------------------------------

 This in development package provides tools for accelerating and automating the most common operations researchers perform to extract and analyse data from Electronic Medical Records Databases.
 It currently only works for [CPRD](www.cprd.com) but I intend to extend it to other UK Primary Care Databases and to allow it to be easily adapted to other EHRs.
-The package was previously called `rCPRD`.
+The package was originally called `rCPRD`.

 The package provides tools for interrogating cohorts of primary care data downloaded from the [CPRD](www.cprd.com) and also from CPRD GOLD data cuts.

-The package is not yet on CRAN but you can install from github using the devtools package:
+It is not yet on CRAN but you can install from github using devtools:

 ```R
 install.packages("devtools")